 There’s No Divorce For a Filipino Citizen, Anywhere

 Once a couple marries they can not be divorced in the Philippines.
 The Family Code does not allow it.

-(A notable exception, if the marriage falls under Sharia (Muslim) law, there may be a legal (recognized by the NSO) divorce alternative available.
+(A notable exception, if the marriage falls under Sharia (Muslim) law, there may be a legal (recognized by the NSO (now called the PSA)) divorce alternative available.
 This is way out of my area of expertise.
 Those of you of the Islamic faith or married to one of the Islamic faith, must seek guidance from someone competent to advise under the Sharia Law).